AMwyaShar1012/encrypter-set/encrypter-info.md

 4 - All of the files in the 'all-encrypters' folder are 100% Python!

 ### 1.5 - Encorparation
 5 - For commercial usgaes, contact me personally for extra procedures, or use the original edition ONLY!
-If any other non-legal association with this repository will be compromised, or expelled!
+Any other non-legal association with this repository will be compromised, or expelled!

 Thank you for reading!